-Richard W. Painter, former ethics lawyer for Pres.
-George W. Bush announced he’s exploring an independent bid for the US Senate seat in Minnesota.
+In the news today, Richard W. Painter, former ethics lawyer for Pres.
+George W. Bush, announced last March he was exploring an independent bid for the US Senate seat in Minnesota.

 The lifelong Republican has been an at once boisterous and articulate critic of Pres.
-Trump, his administration and alleged cooperation with Russia and the investigation into Russian interference with the U.S. election.
+Trump.
+Painter is erudite on the matter of possible Trump camp collusion and Russia’s alleged attack on the U.S. election.

 Painter is a familiar face for cable TV news viewers.
-With an at once stoic but animated demeanor and commanding voice and manner, Painter is relentlessly honest and frank.
+With an at once stoic but animated demeanor and commanding voice and manner, Painter is relentlessly candid.

 Here’s what you need to know: